EvictionLab/eviction-lab-website/content/eviction-tracking/acknowledgements.md

   - Does the dataset track all eviction _filings_ or only _orders_?
 While most sources listed here track all filings, some only collect data on executed evictions, that is where law enforcement is ordered to displace tenants.
 [New America’s guide on court eviction data](https://www.newamerica.org/future-land-housing/reports/understanding-evictions-a-guide-to-using-local-court-data/common-questions-to-address-using-court-eviction-data/) clarifies the differences between court related eviction terminology

   - How are sealed or expunged cases handled?
-[PolicyLink](https://www.policylink.org/mapping-the-growth-of-eviction-record) provides a database of jurisdictions with policies for sealing or expungement.Where applicable, how are sealed or expunged cases handled?
+[PolicyLink](https://www.policylink.org/mapping-the-growth-of-eviction-record) provides a database of jurisdictions with policies for sealing or expungement.
+Where applicable, how are sealed or expunged cases handled?

   - Does the data capture all venues where eviction filings can be made?
 Some states have multiple courts handling eviction cases; ensure all are represented.